 During that time, multiple forms of close contact can spread the virus: skin-to-skin contact such as touching or sex, respiratory droplets in a conversation, or even being exposed to someone's contaminated clothes or bedding.

-Perhaps through a stroke of initial bad luck, or due to a shift in how this virus transmits between humans — scientists aren't sure about the precise reasons — infections began emerging globally among sexual networks, primarily impacting men who have sex with men.
+Perhaps through a stroke of initial bad luck, or due to a shift in how this virus transmits between humans — scientists aren't yet sure about the precise reasons — infections began emerging globally among sexual networks, primarily impacting men who have sex with men.

 "It's important to note that gay, bi and queer men have long been at risk for housing and income insecurity as a result of the discrimination and stigma that they face just for being sexual and gender minorities," said Michael Kwag, director of knowledge exchange and policy development at the Community-Based Research Centre (CBRC), a Canadian organization which promotes the health of people of diverse sexualities and genders.

-Kwag said an outbreak affecting men who have sex with men is putting an already vulnerable group at risk and could create major challenges to safe isolation, given the number of community members who are in precarious employment, don't have access to paid sick leave, or live in multi-roommate households to afford rent in Canada's major cities.
+Kwag said an outbreak affecting men who have sex with men is putting an already vulnerable group at risk and could create major challenges to safe isolation, given the number of community members who are in precarious employment, don't have access to paid sick leave, or live in multi-roommate households to afford rent in major cities.